C2|Q>: A Robust Framework for Bridging Classical and Quantum Software Development: Proposed Framework Evaluation

 Execution was performed on both simulators and real hardware backends.
 For the MIS instance in Figure~\ref{fig:mis_case}, the generated QAOA circuits were executed on Finland’s superconducting quantum computer \textit{Helmi} and IBM’s \textit{ibm\_brisbane}, in addition to simulator runs.
 The decoder then processed the raw measurement bitstrings and identified the most probable outcome, \texttt{1100} (little-endian), corresponding to the quantum state \(|1100\rangle\).
 This state indicates that vertices $\{2,3\}$ form the independent set.
 Figure~\ref{fig:mis_case}(b) presents this decoded output, illustrating how the decoder completes the workflow by mapping low-level quantum measurements into a human-readable solution.

 \begin{rqsummary}[title=Summary to RQ3 — Generalisability and effectiveness] The evaluation demonstrates that the framework generalises across all supported problem types and both input modalities (Python code and JSON).
 It successfully integrated variational, oracle-based, and arithmetic algorithms, and executed them on simulators as well as real hardware (\textit{Helmi} and \textit{ibm\_brisbane}).
 Across this test suite, the workflow achieved a completion rate of \textbf{93.8\%} (Python) and \textbf{100\%} (JSON), produced consistent results across problem types and encodings, and maintained performance within the limits of NISQ devices.
-In practice, the framework also reduced programming effort by about \textbf{40×}, cutting manual Grover-based Qiskit implementations from 120–150 lines of code to just 3–5, confirming both its robustness and practical effectiveness. \end{rqsummary}
+A proxy-based usability analysis further indicates a substantial reduction in handwritten lines of code and explicit manual configuration steps across problem families, supporting the framework’s practical effectiveness alongside its technical generalisability. \end{rqsummary}